ianthropos88/awscloud_web_app_Ch.4/README.md

 9. **Static storage and backups with Amazon Simple Storage Service (Amazon S3)** – Enables simple HTTP-based object storage for backups and static assets like images and video.

-Key components of an AWS web hosting architecture:
+### **Key components of an AWS Web Hosting Architecture** :key: ###

 The following sections outline some of the key components of a web hosting architecture deployed in the AWS Cloud, and explain how they differ from a traditional web hosting architecture.

-**Network management** - In the AWS Cloud, the ability to segment your network from that of other customers enables a more secure and scalable architecture.
+1. **Network management** - In the AWS Cloud, the ability to segment your network from that of other customers enables a more secure and scalable architecture.
 While security groups provide host-level security, Amazon Virtual Private Cloud (Amazon VPC) enables you to launch resources in a logically isolated and virtual network that you define.

 Amazon VPC is a service that gives you full control over the details of your networking setup in AWS.
 Examples of this control include creating public-facing subnets for web servers, and private subnets with no internet access for your databases.
 Additionally, Amazon VPC enables you to create hybrid architectures by using hardware virtual private networks (VPNs), and use the AWS Cloud as an extension of your own data center.

 Amazon VPC also includes IPv6 support in addition to traditional IPv4 support for your network.

-**Content delivery** - When your web traffic is geo-dispersed, it’s not always feasible and certainly not cost effective to replicate your entire infrastructure across the globe.
+2. **Content delivery** - When your web traffic is geo-dispersed, it’s not always feasible and certainly not cost effective to replicate your entire infrastructure across the globe.
 A Content Delivery Network (CDN) provides you the ability to utilize its global network of edge locations to deliver a cached copy of web content such as videos, webpages, images and so on to your customers.
 To reduce response time, the CDN utilizes the nearest edge location to the customer or originating request location to reduce the response time.
 Throughput is dramatically increased given that the web assets are delivered from cache.
 For dynamic data, many CDNs can be configured to retrieve data from the origin servers.

 You can use CloudFront to deliver your website, including dynamic, static, and streaming content, using a global network of edge locations.
 CloudFront automatically routes requests for your content to the nearest edge location, so content is delivered with the best possible performance.
 CloudFront is optimized to work with other AWS services, like Amazon S3 and Amazon Elastic Compute Cloud (Amazon EC2).
 CloudFront also works seamlessly with any origin server that is not an AWS origin server, which stores the original, definitive versions of your files.